KARthiKReddY563/TCL-Workshop/README.md

 ![Image](https://github.com/user-attachments/assets/60cc1f8f-d4d8-4862-b93b-e10ff6d2a3f9)

-Whenever we uses __"exec"__ command in the tcl script, it runs the command in bash.
+Whenever we uses **"exec"** command in the tcl script, it runs the command in terminal.

-We are runnimg running the yosys tool by passing __"openMSP430.heir.ys"__ as input file and catching all the logs in  __"openMSP430.hierarchy_check.log__
+We are runnimg running the yosys tool by passing **"openMSP430.heir.ys"** as input file and catches all the logs in  **"openMSP430.hierarchy_check.log"**

-If there is an error, __"my_error"__ will be set to 1 and we have to find the error.
-In yosys when error occurs then we will find a common pattern such as __"referenced in module"__ .
+If there is an error, **"my_error"** will be set to 1 and we have to find the error.
+In yosys when error occurs, then we will find a common pattern such as **"referenced in module"** .
 It differs across various tools.
-We have to search each lines of .log file and pritns the error statement.
+We have to search each lines of .log file and prints the error statement.
 The script mentioned below does the above purpose.
-If the hierarchy check passes then it displays a message saying __"Hierarchy check PASS"__
+If the hierarchy check passes then it displays a message saying **"Hierarchy check PASS"**

 ```
 set my_error [catch { exec yosys -s $OutputDirectory/$DesignName.hier.ys >& $OutputDirectory/$DesignName.hierarchy_check.log} msg]